DAIFerraraGraf/dai-lab-smtp/README.md

 lines are the receivers.
 We're calling this a group (1 sender and 4 receivers).Each receiver will receive a joke but the joke are the same for receivers in the same group.
 The sender will not receive any joke.

+The files are utf-8 encoded.
+The program will read the files and send the emails also under utf-8 encoding due to the smtp standard (for the subject and the body of the email).

 The jokes are picked randomly from the json file.

+## Default configuration
+The default configuration is to connect to the server in localhost on port 1025 for using the MOCK smtp server described below.

 ## MOCK SMTP server
 The command to run the docker container: